-And Paul says of women that they should "learn in silence with all submission."
-First, let me say, I don't believe this verse is advocating a strict, absolute silence... that a sister can never speak up in church.

-In fact, there are other places in the NT where women participate vocally...
-In I Corinthians 11:5, ladies pray and prophesy in church...
+First, let me say I don't believe this verse is advocating a strict, absolute silence... that a sister can never speak up in church.
+For there are other places in the NT where women participate vocally in church...
+In I Corinthians 11:5 ladies pray and prophesy...
 Acts 21:9, Philip has four virgin daughters who prophesy...
-In Titus 2:4, Paul tells us older women should teach younger women...
+In Titus 2:4, older women teach younger women...